 Thanks to an initiative to address complains by soliciting customer feedback that was launched in Japan in June 2006 and subsequently implemented in Europe and the United States, the complaint rate (obtained by dividing the number of complaints per month by the number of power products sold over the last year) has been falling.

-About seven years of experience with this initiative has taught us that customer complaints and requests concerning our products exhibit great variety as a result of regional differences in culture, climate, and lifestyle, revealing significant differences in how products are used.
+About eight years of experience with this initiative has taught us that customer complaints and requests concerning our products exhibit great variety as a result of regional differences in culture, climate, and lifestyle, revealing significant differences in how products are used.
 Recognizing the breadth of those differences, we began developing similar systems in China and Thailand in April 2012 and in India in October so that we could better gather customer feedback in those countries as well.

 Specifically, a regular meeting to reduce customer complaints is held in each country on a monthly basis.
-In addition to facilitating the sharing among relevant departments of information about every piece of customer feedback received by customer service hotlines regarding our business operations, including products as well as sales and service activities, and the examination of improvement measures, these meetings provide a venue for reviewing the progress and results of those measures and ensuring that they are incorporated into a growing feedback database.
+In addition to facilitating the sharing among relevant departments of information about every piece of customer feedback received by customer service hotlines concerning our business operations, including products as well as sales and service activities, and the examination of improvement measures, these meetings provide a venue for reviewing the progress and results of those measures and ensuring that they are incorporated into a growing feedback database.
 We also work to eliminate customers' complaints at the source by investigating the root causes of complaints, identifying issues that need to be resolved, and implementing measures as the departmental level to do so.